Bentonite: Sodium bentonite

 Sodium bentonite expands when wet, absorbing as much as several times its dry mass in water.
 Because of its excellent colloidal properties, it is often used in drilling mud for oil and gas wells and boreholes for geotechnical and environmental investigations.
 The property of swelling also makes sodium bentonite useful as a sealant, since it provides a self-sealing, low permeability barrier.
 It is used to line the base of landfills, for example.
-Bentonite is also part of the backfill material used at the Waste Isolation Pilot Project.
+Bentonite is also part of the backfill material used at the nuclear Waste Isolation Pilot Project.
 Various surface modifications to sodium bentonite improve some rheological or sealing performance in geoenvironmental applications, for example, the addition of polymers.

 Sodium bentonite can be combined with elemental sulfur as fertilizer prills.
 These permit slow oxidation of the sulfur to sulfate, a plant nutrient needed for some crops like onions or garlic synthesizing a lot of organo-sulfur compounds, and maintain sulfate levels in rainfall-leached soil longer than either pure powdered sulfur or gypsum.
 Sulfur/bentonite pads with added organic fertilizers have been used for organic farming.